Q. What is the Optional Voluntary Retirement Incentive Program (OVRIP)?

 Q. Why is the Optional Voluntary Retirement Incentive Program (OVRIP) being offered?

-A. ASU-Jonesboro recognizes that employees have committed their professional lives and have made invaluable contributions to the University over their many years of service to the University.
-This program provides an opportunity to recognize longstanding employees of the University.
+A. ASU-Jonesboro recognizes that employees have committed their professional lives and have made invaluable contributions to the University.
+This program provides an opportunity to recognize you as a longstanding employee of the University with an offer of retirement.

 Q. Who is eligible for the Optional Voluntary Retirement Incentive Program (OVRIP)?

-A. Employees who will be at least 62 years of age and will have completed at least fifteen (15) years of continuous full-time employment at Arkansas State University-Jonesboro as of June 30, 2014, and who choose to retire from service with the University, will be eligible for payment under the program.
+A. Employees who will be at least 60 years of age and will have completed at least ten (10) years of continuous full-time employment at Arkansas State University-Jonesboro as of June 30, 2018, and who choose to retire from service with the University, will be eligible for payment under the program.
 (Note: Individuals in Grant Funded Positions are not eligible for participation.)

 Q. Am I required to participate in the Program, if approved by the ASU Board of Trustees?